ccnmtl/case-consortium/content/case/case_15.md

   \ &lt;/i&gt;in a Wired World"
 "title_color": "#666666"
 ---
-*CSJ-07-0002.0*

-This case study takes students inside the strategic thinking of the executive team at the Albany Times Union, a prototypical regional newspaper.
+This case study takes students inside the strategic thinking of the executive team at the Albany *Times Union*, a prototypical regional newspaper.
 Like other newspapers, it faced the challenge of transforming from a traditional ink-on-paper product to a hybrid paper/Web product.

-Epilogue, Teaching Note